5 minutes with A Smoking Cessation Nurse, Kate

 What do you most enjoy about working for Teladoc Health?

-I value having time to talk with patients, consultations are not rushed and we always have the time to discuss what is best for individual patients and what is needed to support them in becoming smoke-free.
+I value having time to talk with patients; consultations are not rushed, and we always have the time to discuss what is best for individual patients and what is needed to support them in becoming smoke-free.

 I also enjoy working with many different disciplines.
-Sometimes during a smoking cessation consultation, it can reveal other areas in which the patient may be struggling.
-It’s nice to have the option to refer these patients to other services for further support e.g. nutrition or physio
+Sometimes, during a smoking cessation consultation, it can reveal other areas in which the patient may be struggling.
+It’s nice to have the option to refer these patients to other services for further support e.g. nutrition or physio.

 What is the professional achievement you’re most proud of?

--Try to exercise regularly, even if it is just getting out for a walk on your lunch break
+Just like a car, your body requires the right fuel to operate efficiently - Teladoc Health UK-Try to exercise regularly, even if it is just getting out for a walk on your lunch break

 -Drink plenty of water